Knoxville, Tennessee: Major corporations

-Major companies located within the Knoxville MSA include Clayton Homes and Ruby Tuesday (both in Maryville), and DeRoyal and Weigel's (both in Powell).

 Real estate

-As of 2011, the median price for a home in the Knoxville MSA was $140,900, compared with $173,300 nationally.
-The average apartment rental was $658 per month.
-In March 2009, CNN ranked Knoxville as the 59th city in the top 100 US metro areas in terms of real estate price depreciation.

 The Knoxville area is home to 596 office buildings which contain over 21 million square feet of office space.
-As of 2010, the average rental rate per square foot was $14.79.
 The city's largest office building in terms of office space is the City-County Building, which has over 537,000 square feet of office space.
 The First Tennessee Plaza and the Riverview Tower were the largest privately owned office buildings, with 469,672 square feet and 367,000 square feet, respectively.
 Knoxville's largest industrial park is the 1460 acre Forks of the River Industrial Park in southeastern Knoxville.
 Other major industrial and business parks include the 800 acre EastBridge Industrial Park and Midway Business Park in eastern Knox County and the 271 acre WestBridge Industrial Park in western Knox County.